-- 1. Click the icon to browse for and select the Symantec GHOST engine (ghost64.exe) on the device. - 2.
+- 1. Click the symantec GHOST engine (ghost64.exe) on the device. - 2.
 After configuring the third-party imaging settings, click Apply.

 Click Status to view content replication status across all Primary Servers and Satellites Servers with the Imaging role in the zone.